 LIFE SAVING SHOULD NOT BE AN "OPTION", IT SHOULD BE THE LAW

 There are hundreds of Open Admission pounds and shelters across the country who are saving 90% or more of all animals entering their doors.
 See this website for a growing list of these communities. www.Saving90.org

-Unfortunately, 3,000+ directors of shelters and animal control facilities in the United States still refuse to implement the successful No Kill model of sheltering.
+Unfortunately, the directors of Houston's FIVE kill shelters and pounds still refuse to rigorously implement the programs and services of the successful No Kill model of sheltering.

 We must pass shelter reform legislation which mandates how a shelter must operate.

 We must regulate animal shelters in the same way that we regulate hospitals and other agencies which hold the power over life and death.

 In order shelter reform to take place, we must have political leadership at the city and county levels who care about this issue.
 We must have politicians who are willing to do what is necessary to ensure life saving in our shelter system.